Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/multiserver/readme.md

 ### Description:

 So far includes:
 Toggle between local and global bans.
 Ability to more easily organize statistics from separate servers in the database.

+It isn't coded in an idiotproof way, so make sure your configs and db are up to date before merting this.

 ### TG Proc/File Changes:

+- `**code/controllers/subsystem/blackbox.dm**` - added a column with server name in death logs and population statistics
+- `**code/controllers/subsystem/dbcore.dm**` - added a column with server name in round logs
+- `**code/modules/admin/IsBanned.dm**`, `**code/modules/admin/sql_ban_system.dm**` - a column with server name and tracking whether the bans are global, also altered the banning panel to allow global/local ban choices
+- `**code/modules/admin/sql_message_system.dm**` - notes are cross-server, but now they track which server they were appleid on
+- `**code/modules/client/client_procs.dm**` - added a column with server name in server login logs

 ### Defines: